techkelster/etlak_jobs_project/README.md

 # Simple Job Listing App

-A simple job listing application built with Next.js that fetches job data from a backend JSON file using Redux Toolkit Query (RTK Query) and user authentication and authorization using nextAuth.
+A simple job listing application built with Next.js that fetches job data from a backend JSON file using Redux Toolkit Query (RTK Query) and user authentication and authorization using nextAuth and react hook form for form validation.
 The app allows users to view a list of available jobs and see detailed information about each job.

 ## Features